Basic Setup

 Find the latest TurtleBot 4 Raspberry Pi images at http://download.ros.org/downloads/turtlebot4/.

-• Download the latest image and extract it.
+• Download the latest image for the given ROS distribution and robot model.

 • Power off your robot and then remove the microSD card from the Raspberry Pi.